 In determining a sentence, judges usually consider defenses the defendant presented at trial, whether the defendant has taken responsibility for the crime and shows remorse, circumstances surrounding the crime, the extent of any injuries incurred, the type of weapon used, the accused's prior criminal record, and, in some situations, the victim's background or relationship to the defendant.

-In some states, assault against a special victim like a police officer or elderly person carries more severe penalties or is subject to sentence enhancement, which permits the court to add extra time to the sentence for the underlying crime.
+In some states, assault against a special victim, like a police officer or elderly person, carries more severe penalties or is subject to sentence enhancement.
+Sentence enhancements permit the court to add extra time to the sentence for the underlying crime.
 In many states, there also are more severe penalties or sentencing enhancement provisions if the deadly weapon used in an assault or battery is a firearm.
 Finally, in some states, the penalties are even more severe for certain types of firearms such as automatic weapons, machine guns, or guns that shoot metal-resistant bullets.